solisti/Group1Project3/Documentation/code review.md

 **Fault:** Program does not contain any error checking

-**Description:** There was no input error-checking present on the prototype version, so the program immediately crashed when it encountered input of an unexpected type or format.
+**Description:** There was no input error-checking present on the prototype version, so the program would immediate crash if it encountered input of an unexpected type or format.

 **Assigned to:** Edina, George